daniaokuye/winnerineast.github.io/README.md

 - [Knowledge Graph Data](https://github.com/winnerineast/KnowledgeGraphData): So far the biggest chinese knowledge graphs data.

 ## <a name="ComputerVisionProcessing">Computer Vision Processing</a>
+- [cvat](https://github.com/winnerineast/cvat):CVAT is completely re-designed and re-implemented version of Video Annotation Tool from Irvine, California tool.
+It is free, online, interactive video and image annotation tool for computer vision.
+It is being used by our team to annotate million of objects with different properties.
+Many UI and UX decisions are based on feedbacks from professional data annotation team.
 - [Easy RTSP Server](https://github.com/winnerineast/EasyIPCamera): a RTSP server to support multiple platform including windows, Linux, Android and others.
 - [FFmpeg](https://github.com/winnerineast/FFmpeg):FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
+- [libvlcpp](https://github.com/winnerineast/libvlcpp):libVLC is the core engine and the interface to the multimedia framework on which VLC media player is based.
+This is a C++ binding.
 - [machinery](https://github.com/winnerineast/machinery):This is a framework used by Kerberos.io.
 - [Micro RTSP](https://github.com/winnerineast/Micro-RTSP): A RTSP video server intended for very small CPUs(ESP32 etc).
 - [mmcv](https://github.com/winnerineast/mmcv): MMCV is a foundational python library for computer vision research and supports many research projects in MMLAB, such as MMDetection and MMAction.